Introduction

 Living expenses such as rent, utilities, groceries, transportation, and healthcare costs can also be significant.
 If you are relocating for your studies, research the cost of living in the new location before you get there to ensure you can budget accordingly.

-How Do I Fund Myself for a Master's Degree?
+How Do I Fund My Master's Degree?

 Once you clearly understand how to get a master’s degree and the cost of pursuing a master's degree, it's essential to develop a budget, create a financial plan, and seek cost-saving opportunities.